chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_data_bag_from_file.rst

 **Examples**

-For example, to create a data bag from a specified path:
+To create a data bag on the |chef server| from a file:

 .. code-block:: bash

-   $ knife data bag from file /path/to JSON/file
+   $ knife data bag from file "path to JSON file"

 To create a data bag named "devops_data" that contains encrypted data, enter:

 .. code-block:: bash

-   $ knife data bag from file devops_data --secret-file /path/to/decryption/file
+   $ knife data bag from file devops_data --secret-file "path to decryption file"